scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

   makes the widget system powerful, its architecture is currently tightly coupled to platforms.
 As a result, widgets are complex and error-prone to author and distribute, limiting the potential of the wider widget ecosystem.
-Here we describe the approach behind _anywidget_, a standard for widget front-end modules that decouples them from notebook platforms.
+Here we describe the approach behind the _anywidget_ project, a standard for widget front-end modules that decouples them from notebook platforms.
 The approach ensures cross-platform compatibility by using the web browser’s built-in module system to load these modules from the notebook kernel.
 This design simplifies